yangdanny97/yangdanny97.github.io/_posts/2024-04-27-dubois-challenge.md

     .sort((a, b) => a.Order - b.Order);
 ```

-In the original visualization, the text labels for narrower slices were placed closer to the outside and rendered using smaller font so they would fit.
+In the original visualization, the text labels for the smaller categories were placed closer to the outside and rendered using smaller font so they would fit in the narrow slices.

-Since pie chart labels are normally positioned by calculating the centroid of the slice, for labels on smaller slices I used a different arc generator with a larger radius than I used for the actual pie, so they would be placed closer to the outside of the slices.
+The standard way to place labels pie charts in D3 is to use the centroid of the slice, so I had to use a bit of a trick to make the positioning work in my re-creation.
+For the labels on smaller slices, I used a different arc generator with a larger radius than I used for the actual pie.
+That way, the centroid of this larger arc would be at the same angle but as the smaller arc, but closer to the outside of the visible slices.

 ```javascript
 // special arc for centroid calculations on smaller slices